heartcombo/devise/README.md

 rails generate devise:views
 ```

-If you have more than one Devise model in your application (such as "User" and "Admin"), you will notice that Devise uses the same views for all models.
+If you have more than one Devise model in your application (such as `User` and `Admin`), you will notice that Devise uses the same views for all models.
 Fortunately, Devise offers an easy way to customize views.
-All you need to do is set "config.scoped_views = true" inside "config/initializers/devise.rb".
+All you need to do is set `config.scoped_views = true` inside the `config/initializers/devise.rb` file.

-After doing so, you will be able to have views based on the role like "users/sessions/new" and "admins/sessions/new".
-If no view is found within the scope, Devise will use the default view at "devise/sessions/new".
+After doing so, you will be able to have views based on the role like `users/sessions/new` and `admins/sessions/new`.
+If no view is found within the scope, Devise will use the default view at `devise/sessions/new`.
 You can also use the generator to generate scoped views:

 ```console
 rails generate devise:views users